Chakras and Musical Notes

 Chakras and musical notes have been paired in a number of ways.
 A simple system is to assign sequential notes from the C Major scale to each of the chakras from the root to the crown: C (root), D (sacral), E (solar plexus), F (heart), G (throat chakra), A (third eye) and B (crown chakra).

-However, the science of sound goes even deeper than this basic parallel construction.
-The musical notes covered in this article include the Western solfege system, the Eastern sargam system and metaphysical aspects of the notes associated with the chakras.
+Other systems assign specific syllables to the chakras and musical notes, asserting that singing these sounds is the best way to clear and stimulate the chakras.
+The musical notes covered in this article include the Eastern sargam system, the Western solfege system, and metaphysical aspects of the notes associated with the chakras.

 Chakra Musical Notes in the East